ofonimefrancis/safeboda/README.md

 # SafeBoda PromoCode
-SafeBoda want to give out promo codes worth x amount during events so people can get free rides to and from the event.
-The flaw with that is people can use the promo codes without going for the event.
+This application uses `go` and `mongodb`.
+To get started you'd need to install go on your system and also get the mongodb server running. `gin-gonic` is used as the router and micro framework for handling request and configuring the middleware layer of the application.

-# Flags for setting up project
+# Set project flags
-Running `go run main.go --help` from the root of the directory will output as is below
+Running `go run main.go --help` from the root of the directory will output as is below.
+There are already default flags set, but just incase.

 ```sh
 Options: